awsdocs/aws-cloudtrail-user-guide/doc_source/view-cloudtrail-events-console.md

 1. You create an IAM user, **Bob\-user**\.
 The **Event history** page shows the `CreateUser` event and **Bob\-user** as an IAM resource\.
 You can choose the AWS Config icon to view this IAM resource in the AWS Config timeline\.

 1. You update the user name to **Bob\-admin**\.

 1. The **Event history** page shows the `UpdateUser` event and **Bob\-admin** as the updated IAM resource\.

 1. You can choose the icon to view the **Bob\-admin** IAM resource in the timeline\.
 However, you can't choose the icon for **Bob\-user**, because the resource name changed\.
 AWS Config is now recording the updated resource\.

-To grant users read\-only permission to view resources in the AWS Config console, see [Granting Permission to View AWS Config Information on the CloudTrail Console](security_iam_id-based-policy-examples.md#grant-aws-config-permissions-for-cloudtrail-users)\.
+To grant users read\-only permission to view resources in the AWS Config console, see [Granting permission to view AWS Config information on the CloudTrail console](security_iam_id-based-policy-examples.md#grant-aws-config-permissions-for-cloudtrail-users)\.

 For more information about AWS Config, see the [AWS Config Developer Guide](https://docs.aws.amazon.com/config/latest/developerguide/)\.